bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 - [ ] Dependencies are injected via the constructor and not setters (@Required is deprecated)
 - [ ] Naming conventions for bean names, ids, attributes, and aliases are adhered to

-## Sample and Initial data
+## Sample and Core data
-- [ ] Data is placed in correct location
+- [ ] Clear separation between sample and core data.
+No sample data should exist in production
+- [ ] Correct placement of data files
 - [ ] Correct keywords in impex files are used
 - [ ] Environment specific data has conditional logic being used for control